BagavanMM/NPynn/README.md

               optimizer = Adam(learning_rate=0.01)
               )
 ```
 Before training, we need to finalize our model using the `model.finalize()` function.
-This function will *finalize* the model so that the its ready to train.
+This function will *finalize* the model so that it's ready to train.
 ```
 model.finalize()
 ```